adiusz/adiusz/README.md

-# Adam Leszczyński - Full-Stack Web3 Developer 👨‍💻
+# Full-Stack Web3 Developer 👨‍💻

 ## About Me 🚀